 Taking small steps is vital for boosting your dog’s confidence.
-He needs to feel reassured he can get out of the water, which is why choosing somewhere with a gradually sloping shoreline or a kiddie pool is ideal to begin with, so he can paddle in the water and find his own way out safely.
+Your pup needs to feel reassured they can get out of the water, which is why choosing somewhere with a gradually sloping shoreline or a kiddie pool is ideal, to begin with, so he can paddle in the water and find his own way out safely.
 If you’ve chosen to learn in a swimming pool, there’s no excuse not to get in too!
 You’ll make your dog feel at ease and be able to support him much easier if you’re in the water.

 Start by tossing a floating toy or ball into the shallows and walking into the water with him before running out.
 It needs to be fun, so provide lots of praise and treats for good behavior!

-Once he’s used to the water, gradually escort him in deeper until he starts to paddle and keep afloat.
+Once they are used to the water, gradually escort him in deeper until he starts to paddle and keep afloat.
 He may try and lift his front legs to climb out, causing his rear to sink, so it’s important to support his middle while he gets used to paddling.